Osmel00/Osmel00/README.md

 <h1 align="center">console.log('Hi 👋, I'm Osmel Faure') </h1>
 <h2 align="center">A passionate Fullstack Web Developer from Berlin</h2>

-<h6>Dedicated MERN full-stack developer with a strong passion for creating web applications using MongoDB, Express, React, and Node.js.
+<p>Dedicated MERN full-stack developer with a strong passion for creating web applications using MongoDB, Express, React, and Node.js.
 Skilled in both front-end and back-end development, with expertise in React, Redux, Node.js, and Express.
 Proficient in designing and maintaining databases with MongoDB.
 Committed to continuous learning, staying up-to-date with the latest technologies and best practices to ensure the delivery of high-quality, scalable solutions.
-Let's collaborate and create something exceptional together!</h6>
+Let's collaborate and create something exceptional together!</p>

 - 📫 How to reach me **osmelwebdev@gmail.com**